 10.3.1.
 Data tables - consultations

-Eurostat monitors user behaviour by analysing database extractions for each domain and page views for each dedicated section by months and years.
-In this way, Eurostat keeps track of users and their needs by monitoring the website (Starting from 2022, the website of Eurostat was updated).
+Eurostat monitors user behaviour by analysing database extractions for each domain, and page views for each dedicated section by month and year.
+In this way, Eurostat keeps track of users and their needs through website monitoring (The website of Eurostat was updated in 2022).

 10.4.
 Dissemination format - microdata access

-In accordance with EU regulation 557/2013, the Commission has released SILC anonymized micro-data in CIRCABC via encrypted zip file.
+In accordance with EU regulation 557/2013, the Commission has released anonymised SILC microdata in CIRCABC via an encrypted zip file.

 The results of the EU-SILC survey are useful for policymakers and users.
 For this purpose, Eurostat produces several requests in table format.
-In addition, as part of different workshops or conferences, EU-SILC data are useful for drafting papers for such purposes.
+In addition, EU-SILC data are useful for drafting papers as part of different workshops or conferences.

 10.5.1.
 Metadata - consultations